|Stannard Rock, MI|

 The next three head keepers were brothers, who each managed to cope with life at the remote lighthouse for multiple seasons.
 James Prior served as head keeper from 1883 to 1888, before being transferred to Duluth, and then George Prior, who had been serving as one of his brother’s assistant, took charge of the station until being transferred to Grand Island Harbor Lighthouse in 1893.
 William H. Prior, the third and oldest of the three siblings, served as head keeper from 1893 to 1896, before accepting a transfer to Big Bay Point Lighthouse.

-Keeper Edward Chambers and his assistants didn’t learn that Theodore Roosevelt had been elected President of the United States until five weeks after the 1904 election.
+Keeper Edward Chambers, the next head keeper, and his three assistants didn’t learn that Theodore Roosevelt had been elected President of the United States until five weeks after the 1904 election.
 The Hamford Fish Company of Marquette had been contracted to remove the keepers from Stannard Rock Lighthouse on November 26, 1904, but they sent their tug to Duluth to engage in mackerel fishing and instead hired the tug Ward to retrieve the keepers.
 Delayed towing barges, the Ward didn’t make it out to the rock until December 14, by which time the four keepers had consumed all their provisions.
 In fact, the men had spent the previous night making a canvas sail for the station’s yawl, and, faced with starvation, had planned to attempt a likely suicidal journey to shore in the tiny craft.

 On August 1, 1913, the intensity of Stannard Rock Light was increased from 59,000 to 330,000 candlepower by changing the illuminant from oil to incandescent oil vapor.
 That same year, a concrete fog signal house was built, and an electric siren was installed in it, replacing the antiquated steam whistles.
 The fog signal was changed to an air diaphone on November 6, 1922.